Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: In case people didn’t notice when you hold them up these books would make good doorstops.
 They’re quite voluminous.
 When you say we, in talking about them, you’re referring to a lot of collaborators who wrote various chapters, right?

-Ed Kelly: Postmortem survival basically means persistence, in some unknown form and for some unknown period of time, of mind and consciousness and personality, after the death of the body.
+Ed Kelly: Post-Mortem survival basically means persistence, for some unknown period of time of mind and consciousness and personality after the death of the body.
 Other kinds of evidence include things like crisis apparitions.
-In the old days, for example, a guy might be over in India, in the British Army, and his sister back home would hear him come into the kitchen, as she’s busy doing something.
-She turns around and looks at him, and he seems to be really there, a full-fledged, solid, three-dimensional person with a wound in his head, and then he suddenly disappears, maybe passing through the wall or something of that sort.
-And then two weeks later, you know, the letter or telegram or something comes from India, confirming the fact that he was killed in that way.
-Then there’s all the literature of mediumship, some of which I have to tell you is really quite hair-raising.
-For example, William James – one of my heroes in the world of psychology, the American psychologist and philosopher – encountered a woman named Mrs. Piper near the end of the 19th century who was one of the great classical mediums.
-James quickly became convinced that she somehow had access to information about his family that she had no normal way of having acquired.
-He and others worked with her for many years.
-And in his last published report, he reiterated that Mrs. Piper had convinced him beyond all doubt that what we now call psi phenomena really do occur.
-She was what he called his “one white crow”.
+In the old days, a guy would be over India, in the British Army, and his sister would hear him come into the kitchen as she’s doing something she turns around and looks at him.
+He seems to be really there, full-fledged, solid three-dimensional person, with a wound in his head, and then he disappears, maybe passing through the wall. or something of that sort.
+Then two weeks later, the letter or telegram or something comes from India, confirming the fact that he was killed in that way.
+Then there’s all the literature of mediumship some of which I have to tell you is really quite hair raising.
+For example, William James, one of my heroes in the world of psychology, American psychologist and philosopher, encountered a woman named Mrs. Piper near the end of the 19th century, and she was one of the great classical mediums who convinced James that she somehow had access to information about his family, that she had no normal way of having acquired.
+He worked with her and people who worked with her for many years.
+In his last published report, he reiterated that Mrs. Piper had convinced him beyond all doubt that what we now call psi phenomena are possible.
+She was what he called his one white crow.
 If you have a proposition that all crows are black, the existence of a single white crow is sufficient to refute that proposition.
-And she played that role for him in regard to ESP.
-But, you know, a lot of psychologists and neuroscientists and probably even philosophers of mind still like to think that this parapsychology stuff is just one little sort of peculiar anomaly.
-Maybe we can just kind of put it in the corner, you know, isolate it, quarantine it, and everything else will be okay.
+She played that role for him in regard to ESP.
+But a lot of psychologists and neuroscientists and probably philosophers of mind even still like to think that this Parapsychology stuff is just one little sort of peculiar anomaly.
+Maybe we can just kind of put it in the corner, isolate it, quarantine it, and everything else will be okay.
 Well, the rest of Irreducible Mind went toward making clear that there are lots of other things that are about equally troublesome for conventional physicalism.
-So for example, we’ve got chapters on things like some of the special properties of human memory, and a big chapter by my wife, Emily on extreme examples of psychophysical influence.
-These include things like stigmata, in which people who are intense believers in Christianity are imagining the crucifixion and develop wounds corresponding to what they believe were the wounds actually inflicted on Jesus.
-They also include things like hypnotic blisters of a specific shape.
-Pierre Janet, for example, would touch a patient with a poker that was actually cold but terminated in a star shape, saying that, okay, I’m going to burn you now with this hot poker.
-It touches the skin, and lo and behold, a star-shaped blister appears.
-Now, we know how a star-shaped blister would appear if the poker were actually red hot, but not how it could work in the other direction – that is, how having an image of a red-hot poker can cause a correspondingly shaped blister to arise.
-And there are a bunch of other phenomena of that sort.
-Extreme resistance to pain for example, in surgeries conducted in India under hypnosis.
-We can return to any of these things that listeners want to hear more about.
+For example, we’ve got chapters on things like some of the special properties of human memory, big chapter by my wife, Emily, on extreme examples of psychophysical influence.
+These include things like stigmata, where people who are intense believers in Christianity are imagining the crucifixion and develop wounds corresponding to what they believe were the wounds actually inflicted on Jesus.
+They also include things like hypnotic blisters of a particular shape.
+Jeunet, for example, would touch a patient with a poker that was actually cold but terminated in a star shape, saying that, okay, I’m going to burn you now with this hot poker and touches the skin.
+And lo and behold, a star shape, blister appeared.
+Now we know how a star shaped blister would appear.
+If the poker were actually red hot, but not sort of going in the other direction, that is from having an image of a red-hot poker that causes a correspondingly shaped blister to arise.
+There are a bunch of other phenomena of that sort.
+Extreme resistance to pain, for example.
+Surgeries conducted in India under hypnosis.
+We can return to any of these that people want to hear more about.

 Rick Archer: Some of these as you’re mentioning them sound to me like things physicalists could dismiss as being physical such as the poker thing because you don’t need to believe in transcendent consciousness or mind or anything.
 You can just think that, well, it’s some kind of psychosomatic suggestion thing that the brain does and causes that effect on the skin.
 But others that you’ve mentioned, couldn’t be explained or away so easily.

-Ed Kelly: Yes, actual surgery, in the era just prior to the advent of chemical anesthesia.
-And he did hundreds of these things.
-And we give reasons why it’s not plausible to believe that a conventional physicalist explanation is available for how these things can work.
+Ed Kelly: Yes, actual surgery.
+This is just pre anesthesia.
+He did hundreds of these things, and we give reasons why it’s not plausible to believe that a conventional physicalist explanation for these things can work.

 Rick Archer: I saw an article not too long ago about a young girl who for some reason, couldn’t feel pain.
 She was born without that capability.
 They had to be very careful because she was always injuring herself because she didn’t know she was injuring.
 Someone might argue that, well, maybe if there could be a permanent condition like that a temporary condition could also kick in for ordinary people.

-Ed Kelly: Well, I think it would be easily possible to rule that out.
+Ed Kelly: I think it would be easily possible to rule that out now.
+We’re doing surgeries.

 Rick Archer: I’m just playing devil’s advocate a little bit.

 Ed Kelly: That’s certainly fair.
-So far we’ve been talking about responses to strong stimuli such as surgeries, but it gets more complicated when the effect of a vivid imagination is not on one’s own body, but somebody else’s.
+It gets more complicated, by the way, when the effect of a vivid imagination is not on one’s own body, but somebody else’s.

 Rick Archer: There you go.

-Ed Kelly: There’s a whole class of cases called “maternal impression” cases.
-There’s something on the order of 100 of these and Ian Stevenson documented a bunch of them in his book Reincarnation and Biology.
-And these are mainly cases in which a pregnant woman experiences some ghastly scenario, you know, that totally horrifies her, and then her child is born some months later with a corresponding defect.
-Seeing, a limb amputated, for example, or something of that sort.
-A particularly interesting feature is that many such cases were reported in the 19th century when physicians and neuroscientists believed that the fetus was sort of continuous with the mother.
-As it became clear that the fetus is really quite independent of the mother, the frequency of these reports started to go down, even though there are a few even from well into the 20th century.
-This is an example, you see, of how what’s regarded as correct, theoretically, shapes what people are able to study and report in the scientific literature.
-Anyway, let’s go on a bit further into Irreducible Mind.
-The next chapter was about out-of-body and near-death experiences.
-And there, let me just say, probably adding to what you’ve already heard from, from Bruce Greyson, that the most interesting class of cases, for me, is those of the type you mentioned earlier – specifically, those occurring under extreme physiological conditions such as deep general anesthesia and/or cardiac arrest.
-And the reason is that in these cases – well, let me go back a step.
-There is a very strong consensus in contemporary neuroscience as to what the necessary conditions are for having any kind of conscious experience.
-They involve, in particular, having a brain that at the moment is capable of generating neuroelectric rhythms (you know, brainwaves) in the, say, eight to 50 or 60 Hertz range, and coordinating those over large territories of the brain.
+Ed Kelly: There’s a whole class of cases called maternal impression cases, and there’s something on the order of 100 of these.
+Ian Stevenson documented a mob of them in his book Reincarnation and Biology.
+These are many cases in which a pregnant woman experiences some ghastly scenario that totally horrifies her and then her child is born some months later a corresponding defect, seeing a limb amputated. or something of that sort.
+Again, it’s particularly interesting because a number of these were reported in the 19th century, when physicians and neuroscientists believed that the fetus was sort of continuous with mother.
+But as it became clear that the fetus is somewhat independent of the mother, the frequency of these reports started to go down, even though there are a few even well into the 20th century.
+This is an example of how what’s regarded is correct theoretically shapes what people are able to study and report in the scientific literature.
+Anyway, let’s go on a bit further.
+Next chapter was about out-of-body and near-death experiences.
+Let me just say probably adding to what you’ve already heard from Bruce or pull me in on one aspect of that, to me, the most interesting class of cases is those of the type you mentioned, those occurring under extreme physiological conditions, such as deep general anesthesia and/or cardiac arrest.
+The reason is that in these cases, well, let me go back a step.
+There is a very strong consensus in contemporary neuroscience as to what the necessary conditions are for having any kind of a conscious experience.
+They in particular involve having a brain that at the moment, is capable of generating and coordinating neuro electric rhythms, brainwaves, as you’ve heard, in the say, eight to 50 or 60 Hertz range, coordinating those over large territories of the brain.
 But those conditions are specifically abolished both by general anesthesia and by cardiac arrest, especially in cardiac arrest, which is an absolutely brutal physiological event.
-The EEG flatlines within 20 or 30 seconds of arrest, and not long after that neurons become unable to fire which is the ultimate physical basis for any kind of communication among areas of the brain.
-And yet people are not only having experiences but having the most intense and transformative experiences of their lives.
+The EEG flatlines within 20 or 30 seconds and not long after that, neurons become unable to fire, which is the ultimate physical basis for any kind of communication among areas of the brain.
+And yet, people are not only having experiences but having the most intense and transformative experiences of their lives.
 How do we know that?
 Because they report things that go on during the time of apparent unconsciousness.
 There are a number of cases of this sort.
-You’ve probably heard about Eben Alexander?
+You’ve probably heard about Eben Alexander.

-Ed Kelly: Pam Reynolds is another good case of that sort.
-And Anita Moorjani.
-That sort.
-Physicalists routinely attempt to evade the force of this argument, but it really holds together, in my opinion, I’ve seen nothing to contradict it.
-And what it shows is that not only consciousness but quite extreme forms of consciousness are possible under conditions where virtually all neuroscientists don’t think anything of that sort could possibly happen.
-Let me just add here that I personally guess that this will become the area of Psychical Research that finally breaks down the resistance of the scientific establishment to the kind of post-physicalist picture that we’re putting forward here.
+Ed Kelly: Pam Reynolds is another good case of that sort and Anita Moorjani of that sort.
+We needn’t to go into the attempts of physicalists to evade the force of this argument, but it really holds together in my opinion.
+I’ve seen nothing to contradict it.
+What it shows is that not only consciousness, but quite extreme forms of consciousness are possible under conditions where virtually all neuroscientists don’t think anything of that sort could possibly happen.
+Let me just add to this, I personally guess that this will become the area of psychical research that finally breaks down the resistance of the scientific establishment to the kind of picture that we’re putting forward here.
 The idea that consciousness can operate separately from the brain.
-And this is a big part of why I personally have been moved in the direction of accepting the reality of survival as well as psi phenomena.
-Well, let me go on to some additional chapters in Irreducible Mind.
-One is about genius, or extreme forms of creativity.
-This is a subject, of course, that has received a fair amount of attention from psychologists – not nearly as much as it should, in my opinion, and not the kind of attention it really needs, but at least there has been some.
-And yet, if you look around, you find cases, for example of the sort of the Indian mathematician Ramanujan, the properties of which just totally beggar the conceptual apparatus available to psychology at present to try to understand.
-I mean, this guy was just off the charts.
-Fantastic stuff going on with him all the time.
-Regrettably, his mentor Hardy, the British mathematician, was not at all interested in these things.
-He was the master of proof, whereas Ramanujan himself was the apotheosis of creative discovery.
+This is a big part of why I personally have been moved in the direction of accepting the reality of survival as well as psi phenomena.
+We have additional chapters in Irreducible Mind.
+One is about genius, creativity.
+Let me just say there that creativity is a subject of course that has received a fair amount of attention from psychologists, not nearly as much as it should, in my opinion, and not the kind of attention it really needs, but at least there has been some.
+Yet, if you look around, you find cases, for example, of the sort of the Indian mathematician Ramanujan, the properties of which just totally beggar the conceptual apparatus available to psychology at present to try to understand.
+This guy was just off the charts, fantastic stuff going on with him all the time.
+Regrettably, his mentor, the British mathematician, can’t think of his name at the moment, was not at all interested in these things.
+He was the master of proof whereas Ramanujan himself was the sort of Master of Creative discovery.

-Ed Kelly: Yeah, there are lots of those things, and we touch upon some of them.
-Another interesting one is savant syndrome.
+Ed Kelly: There are lots of those things.
+We touch upon some of these.
+Another interesting one is savant.

 Rick Archer: Like Rain Man, that kind of thing?

-Ed Kelly: Let me just tell you about one that I found especially startling.
-It comes from Oliver Sacks in his book The Man Who Mistook His Wife for a Hat.
-He’s got a chapter in that book called The Twins, about autistic savants.
-These were two kids, twins, who could not add and subtract single-digit numbers reliably, okay?
-Against that background, he’s chatting with them one day, and he knocks a big box of stick matches on the floor.
-And the two of them instantly said 111.
-37 37 37.
-So, at the moment, you know, he took the trouble to count the matches, and there were 111 of them.
-But it was only later on, that he caught on to what the 37 37 37 was about, which was that they had factored that number into the product of two prime numbers, 3 and 37.
-And that led him to inquire as to their facility with prime numbers.
-He got a big book, a table of prime numbers, and he started this game with them where there they would exchange prime numbers.
-And to his amazement, they gave bigger and bigger ones.
-They quickly exhausted his table, which only went out to around 12 digits or something like that.
-And eventually, these kids, these little kids who couldn’t add and subtract single-digit numbers, were producing prime numbers of up to 20 digits, sizes that we need supercomputers to calculate.
-So that’s pretty astonishing.
-And more generally, I think what is totally unexplainable in conventional terms is the kind of speed, precision, complexity, and vividness of the kinds of experience that commonly accompany high forms of genius.
-And there’s a vast literature about these things, the experiences that various acknowledged historical geniuses had in the course of producing some of their great works of art or music or whatever.
+Ed Kelly: Yeah, that kind of thing.
+Let me just tell you about one that’s just startling.
+Oliver Sacks in his book, The Man Who Mistook His Wife for a Hat.
+He’s got a chapter in a book called The Twins.
+These are autistic savants.
+Two kids, they were twins who could not add and subtract single digit numbers reliably.
+Against that background he’s chatting with them one day, and he knocked a box of matches on the floor.
+And the two of them instantly said 111 373737.
+At the moment, he took the trouble to count the matches, and there were 111 of.
+But it was only later on, that he caught on to what the 373737 was about, which was that they had factored that number into the product of two prime numbers, 3 and 37.
+That led him to inquire as to their familiarity with prime numbers.
+He got a big book of tables, prime numbers, and he started this game with them where they would exchange prime numbers.
+They gave bigger and bigger ones.
+They quickly exhausted his book of numbers, which only went out to about 12 digits or something like that.
+Eventually, these kids, these little kids who couldn’t add and subtract single digit numbers were producing 20-digit prime numbers that we need supercomputers to calculate.
+That’s pretty astonishing.
+More generally, I think what is totally unexplainable in conventional terms is the kind of speed, precision, vividness of the kinds of experience that commonly accompany high forms of genius.
+There’s a vast literature about these things and the experiences the various acknowledged historical geniuses had in the course of producing some of their great works of art or music or whatever.

 Rick Archer: Now in this area, a physicalist might say, okay, the brain has marvelous capabilities.
 Isn’t that great?
 And maybe, somehow these savants and so on are people who’ve had certain brain injuries.
 Those capabilities get unlocked in some way we don’t understand.
 But that doesn’t imply any kind of transcendent consciousness or mind independent of the body.
 But I think you would probably say, and I would too that, the brain is more of a filter of consciousness than a creator of it, and that certain conditions can cause its filtering ability to diminish, and then all kinds of things can come through and begin to be experienced, which ordinarily can’t be.

 Ed Kelly: Yeah, that’s exactly the way we take it.
-And we also point out that the only semi-plausible physicalist explanation for some of this stuff requires something that almost certainly does not happen.
-There’s a, there’s a lot of theory about the brain as a computer and that sort of thing.
-And the basic story is, the only way you can get more logical depth and precision out of the brain is to use more of it for any particular task.
+We also point out that the only semi plausible physicalist explanation for some of this stuff requires something that almost certainly does not happen.
+There’s a lot of theory about the brain as a computer and that sort of thing.
+The basic story is the only way you can get more logical depth and precision out of the brain is to use more of it for any particular task.
 But we don’t actually see that in cases where these sorts of things are going on.
-The idea is that a savant, one of the twins for example, must be using virtually all of his brain to calculate these enormous prime numbers.
-But there are also historical cases of geniuses who were calculation prodigies and polymaths and yet fully functioning human beings in all other regards.
-The attempt to interpret savants as people who for some reason have all their brains focused on doing just one or two things won’t work in this larger context.
-Okay.
+There are also well-known cases.
+The idea is that a savant, for example, he’s using all of his brain to calculate prime numbers.
+But there are also historical cases of geniuses who are also, I mean, they’re polymaths and perfectly, fully functioning human beings in all other regards.
+Savants are, the attempt is to interpret them as people who for some reason, have all their brains sort of focused on just doing this one or two things.
+But that won’t work in this larger context.
 Anyway, leaving that aside, you’re correct.
-In fact, let me just say one more thing by way of background.
-The model for Irreducible Mind is a book that was published in 1903 by F. W. H. Myers, one of the founders in 1882 of the Society for Psychical Research.
-It was called Human Personality and Its Survival of Bodily Death, and if he hadn’t included that “and its survival of bodily death”, I think it would be more widely recognized as a great classic of psychology.
-I mean, this guy was a bona fide genius, and his book is extraordinary.

-Ed Kelly: I forgot for a moment why I brought that up.
-But what we were really doing in the work on Irreducible Mind, was attempting to revisit Myers, and his theory of personality, in the light of a subsequent century of research on a number of the topics that he himself had studied and examined in his book.
-So we used his procedures as a kind of a model for the way we approached things.
-Now, the last topically oriented, or substantively oriented chapter in IM is on mystical experience.
-And let me just say, for starters, that if creativity has been somewhat neglected by contemporary science, that neglect is a whole lot worse for the subject of mystical experience.
-Let me also just add to the previous discussion of NDEs occurring under extreme conditions, parenthetically, that in such cases people are frequently having genuine mystical experiences, but under suboptimal conditions where you almost have to die in order to have the experience!
-Clearly, we’d like to find better ways of having lots more people have such experiences, because of the remarkably positive transformative impact that NDEs have on lots of people.
-And that’s true of mystical experiences in general.
-They both have the characteristic that things go on that are ineffable in the sense that people can’t even describe exactly what happened because it was so enormous and complex in its way.
-And, of course, there there’s a huge literature on this stuff.
+Let me just say one more thing by way of background, the sort of models for Irreducible Mind is a book that was published in 1903 by F. W. H. Myers, one of the founders of the Society for Psychical Research.
+It was called Human Personality and Its Survival of Bodily Death.
+And if you hadn’t included that, ‘and its survival of bodily death’, I think it would be more widely recognized as a great classic of psychology.
+I mean, this guy was a bonafide genius and this book is extraordinary.
+So, what we were really doing, was attempting to revisit Myers’ theory of personality in the light of a subsequent century of research on a number of the topics that he himself had studied and examined in his book.
+We used his procedure as kind of a model for the way we approach things.
+Now the last chapter, of the last topically oriented or substantively oriented chapter is on mystical experience, which now we’re getting close to the heart of BatGap’s interests.
+Let me just say for starters, that if creativity has been somewhat neglected by contemporary science, that neglect is a whole lot worse for the subject of mystical experience.
+Let me just add to the NDE discussion parenthetically, that to me, it seems clear that what’s going on and in these NDEs under extreme conditions is that people are having essentially mystical experiences, but under suboptimal conditions where you almost have to die in order to have the experience.
+Clearly, we’d like to find better ways of having lots more people have such experiences, because they are, Bruce, I’m sure talked about the remarkable transformative impact that NDEs have on lots of people, and that’s true of mystical experiences in general.
+They have the same characteristic that things go on that are ineffable in the sense that people can’t even describe exactly what happened because it was so enormous and complex in its way.
+Of course, there’s a huge literature on this stuff.
 It’s been ignored by contemporary science, basically, because of its obvious association with religion.
-For many scientists, the subject is just so terrifying that they can’t take mystical experiences seriously, I think it’s a horrible gap in contemporary science.
-And if our work does nothing other than encourage more scientists to take the subject seriously, I think we’ll have done something worthwhile.
-And there’s a lot of overlap, by the way, among the key phenomena.
-For example, there’s a lot in the literature of mysticism showing that people who have such experiences also start reporting all kinds of psi-like events going on, either immediately after or even during them.
-I knew one guy, I met him when I was working at the Rhine center, who had had had a very stereotypical kind of Kundalini experience, a spontaneous thing in the shower one morning.
-He said he’d always been a slow reader, but for the next six months, he could read books by sort of glancing down the left page, and then glancing up the right and somehow taking the whole thing in.
-And then that gradually faded away.
-He’s never had another such experience, as far as I know, but it opened him up in a way to these higher possibilities.
-So now, in the last chapter of Irreducible Mind, we took a first crack at theory, trying to ask in effect what kind of alternatives to physicalism might enable us to understand some of these things.
-And we sketched a range of alternatives, from a sort of improved version of dualism at one end, to some kind of idealistic philosophy at the other.
-For the latter, the one we settled on, because it was very prominent at Esalen generally at that time, and we had a number of members in our group who had deep interest in it (including, by the way, some quantum physicists) was Alfred North Whitehead’s late metaphysics, process philosophy.
-So the last chapter of Irreducible Mind describes both of these in some depth, and I think shows clearly that possibilities are on offer which can do better than conventional physicalism at attempting to explain our exceptional phenomena, and which are in fact more consistent than physicalism itself with real modern physics.
-I firmly believe we succeeded in that.
-Now, for me as a psychologist, the main impact of Irreducible Mind was to vindicate Myers and the Myers/James picture of mind as somehow different from brain.
+Many scientists are just, I don’t know, this, the subject is just so terrifying to them that they can’t take mystical experiences seriously.

+Ed Kelly: I think it’s a horrible gap in contemporary science, and if our work does nothing other than encourage more scientists to take the subject seriously, I think we’ll have done something worthwhile.
+There’s a lot of overlap, by the way, because there’s a lot in the literature of mysticism that people who are having the experiences start reporting all kinds of psi-like events going on, either immediately after or during.
+I’ve known people for example, I knew one guy, I met him when I was working at the Rhine Center many years ago.
+He had a very stereotypical kind of Kundalini experience, spontaneous thing in the shower one morning.
+Said he’d always been a slow reader, but for the next six months, he could read books, sort of glancing down one page and then glancing up the other and taking the whole thing in.
+That gradually faded away.
+He’s never had another experience since then as far as I know, but it opened him up in a way to these higher possibilities.
+Now, in the last chapter of Irreducible Mind, we took a first crack at trying to say, well, what kind of alternative to physicalism might enable us to understand some of these things.
+We sketched a kind of range of alternatives from a sort of improved version of dualism, to some kind of idealistic philosophy, and the one that we settled on because it was very prominent at Esalen at that time.
+We had a number of members in our group who had deep interest in it, including, by the way, some quantum physicists.
+This was Alfred North Whitehead’s metaphysics process philosophy.
+The last chapter of Irreducible Mind basically canvases, those, I think, shows clearly, that possibilities are on offer, which can do better than conventional physicalism at attempting to explain stuff, and which are in fact more consistent than physicalism itself with real modern physics.
+I believe we succeeded in that.
+For me as a psychologist, the main impact of Irreducible Mind is to support the Myers and James picture basically, of mind as somehow different from brain.

-Rick Archer: I was just listening to him this morning, on one of those Galileo commission webinars that you were part of.
+Rick Archer: I was just listening to him this morning.
+One of those Galileo commission webinars that you were part of.

-Ed Kelly: And even in neuroscience we’ve seen the emergence of Integrated Information Theory as championed by Christof Koch, the main disciple of Francis Crick.
-In his books promoting IIT, Koch has come right out and adopted a somewhat limited panpsychism in which consciousness is fundamental.
-It’s a property of the universe as fundamental as spin and charge and mass and stuff like that.
-So change is really in the air, I think, for the first time in my career.
-I’m always a little guarded about these kinds of things.
-William James himself said back in 1890- something that the scientific world would have to take pay attention to these things, and conversations about philosophy of mind could no longer be the same, and yet they stayed the same for another century.
-So it’s a little hard to read these changes in the zeitgeist.
-An inflection point in intellectual history isn’t as sharply defined as one in a mathematical function.
-And this inflection point has been spread out over decades.
-But I really do have the sense that the culture is changing, something’s in the wind, that more scientists, I think, are starting to realize that they need to take seriously some of these rogue phenomena that challenge the prevailing physicalist viewpoint.
-It has plenty of cultural defenders, however, and certainly the availability of a better worldview doesn’t imply either that it will become generally accepted, or that If accepted it will be utilized in anything like an optimum way.
-So my net sense is that good things are in the works, but there’s a long road to travel still.
+Ed Kelly: Always a little guarded about these kinds of things.
+William James himself said back in 1890, something, the scientific world will have to pay attention to these things.
+Conversations about philosophy of mind can no longer be the same, but they stayed the same for another 100 years.
+It’s a little hard to read these changes in the zeitgeist.
+An inflection point in cultural history isn’t as sharply defined as one in a mathematical function.
+This inflection point has been spread out over decades, but I really do have the sense that the culture is changing.
+Something’s in the wind, that more scientists I think are starting to take, realize that they need to take seriously some of these rogue phenomena that challenge the prevailing physicalist viewpoint.
+It has plenty of cultural defenders however, and certainly the availability of a better worldview doesn’t imply either that it will become generally accepted or that, if accepted, it would be utilized in the, anything like an optimum way.
+So, that sense is that good things are in the works.
+But there’s a long road to travel still.

 Rick Archer: Wow.
 Well, that was a great overview.
 That was probably the least amount that I’ve talked during at least the first hour interview I’ve ever done.
 But you were saying such great stuff.
 I just didn’t want to trip you up.
 It was such a wonderful synopsis of all of your work.
 If anyone followed all that, I think they would learn a lot and it would give them a lot of breadcrumbs to follow, in order to find out a heck of a lot more about these things.

-Ed Kelly: Yeah, the really basic thing here is that, for people who are interested in personal transformation, there is now a serious scientific foundation for what you’re trying to do.
-And it’s going to get stronger, because, for example, meditation is now a subject of real scientific interest.
-It’s really kind of peculiar the way it’s evolved so far, because meditation research has legitimized itself, you know, by coupling itself to public health, and thereby accessing the conventional funding mechanisms for biomedical research.
-A lot of the stuff that’s been done so far, quite frankly, is pretty low-level, uninteresting stuff.
-Mike Murphy jokes about meditation for hemorrhoids that sort of thing.
-But it is inevitable, in my opinion, that we are going to come into contact with the deeper regions of the subject.
-And that’s when things will really get interesting.
-There’s already been some interesting work, for example, the work by Richie Davidson and company at Wisconsin doing neuroimaging studies with these super-duper Buddhist meditators.
+Ed Kelly: The real basic thing here is that for people who are interested in personal transformation there is now a serious scientific foundation for what you’re trying to do.
+It’s going to get stronger because meditation is now a subject of real interest.
+In its current form it’s really kind of peculiar the way it’s evolved because meditation research has legitimized itself by coupling itself to public health, and thereby accessing the conventional funding mechanisms for research.
+It is inevitable, in my opinion, I mean, a lot of the stuff that’s been done, quite frankly, is pretty low level, uninteresting stuff.
+Mike Murphy jokes about meditation for hemorrhoids and that sort of thing.
+But it is inevitable, in my opinion, that we are going to come into contact with the deeper regions of the subject, and that’s when things really get interesting.
+There’s already been some I mean, Richie Davidson and company at Wisconsin doing neuroimaging studies with these super-duper Buddhist meditators.
 I hope there will be a lot more work of that sort.
-And I think it’s already shown things that are surprising to neuroscientists.
-So there’s plenty to learn there.
-And it could be very practically useful to people who are, you know, getting interested in meditation and interested in self-transformation.
-The other big area to watch, by the way, is psychedelic research.
-Psychedelic neuroimaging research is well underway.
-It’s certainly still very early stage, but it’s already shown things that are really shocking to neuroscientists.
-There were a bunch of studies back in the 90s, using psilocybin given orally and using PET (Positron Emission Tomography) as the imaging technology, that basically seemed to confirm what most people expected.
-That if you’re having these intense psychological states, there must be something unusually intense physiologically going on.
-And those early studies seemed to support that there was a lot of activity, excess activity in a bunch of areas including frontal cortical areas.
-However, in 2012 a study appeared by a group in England, which used injected psilocybin together with two kinds of fMRI (functional magnetic resonance imaging), which has much better temporal and spatial resolution than PET.
-And the results of that study just flabbergasted people, because there were no increases in activity anywhere in the brain.
-Instead, they saw lots of decreases, especially in a very interesting component of the brain, called the default mode network, which has come to be viewed as the neural instantiation of your everyday self or ego.
-And basically, in this study – and it’s been confirmed by a number of subsequent studies – that neural system basically got taken apart, with reduced activity and reduced coupling among the major nodes of that system.
-The size of those effects also correlated with the subjective intensity of the experience.
-And that you see is very consistent with the kind of “filter” picture we talked about earlier, where you do something (whatever it is, and there may be many ways to do these things) such that conditions occur in the brain which allow these higher states to penetrate into everyday consciousness.
-We can learn lots more about those conditions using normal scientific methods.
+I think it’s already show things that are shocking to neuroscientists.
+There’s plenty to learn there, and it could be very practically useful to people who are getting interested in meditation and interested in self transformation.
+The other big area to watch by the way, is psychedelic research.
+Psychedelic neuro imaging research is well underway.
+I mean, it’s certainly still very early stage, but it’s already shown things that have been totally shocking to neuroscientists.
+In particular, there were a bunch of studies back in the 90s using psilocybin given orally and using PET, Positron Emission Tomography, as the imaging technology, and that basically seemed to confirm what most people expected.
+That is, if you’re having these intense psychological states, there must be something unusually intense physiologically going on.
+Those studies seem to support that.
+There was a lot of activity, excess activity in a bunch of areas including frontal cortical areas.
+However, in 2012, a study appeared by a group in England that used injected psilocybin together with two kinds of functional magnetic resonance imaging, which has much better temporal and spatial resolution.
+The results of that study just flabbergasted people because there were no increases in activity anywhere in the brain.
+Instead, you saw lots of decreases especially in a very interesting component of the brain, called the default mode network, which has come to be viewed as kind of the neural instantiation of your everyday self or ego.
+Basically, in this study, and it’s been confirmed by a number of subsequent studies, that system basically got taken apart.
+Activity was reduced, coupling reduced among the major nodes of that system.
+The amount of that kind of effect correlated with the intensity of the experience.
+That you see is, I mean, that’s very consistent with the kind of picture we talked about earlier, where you do something, whatever it is, and there may be many ways to do these things.
+Some kind of conditions occur in the brain that allow these higher states to penetrate into everyday consciousness.
+We can learn lots more about those.

 Rick Archer: The filtering idea that, and what you’re saying is that there was a reduction of activity in the default mode network, which means the attenuation of ego perhaps, which all the spiritual traditions talk about and that allowed a much greater expansion of consciousness than would otherwise have been taking place.

-Ed Kelly: So meditation and psychedelic research, I think, are going to carry us in the direction of experimental study of mystical states, and lead to improved ways of inducing or stabilizing them.
+Ed Kelly: Meditation and psychedelic research, I think, is going to carry us in the direction of experimental study of meditative states and lead to eventually improve ways of inducing these kinds of states.
+Stabilizing them.

 Rick Archer: Of course, such research has been going on for 50 years.
 Some of it is crap, like you said, but a lot of it is very significant and more and more and more has been accumulating over these decades.
 There’s obviously something going on.
 I mean, one thing that comes to mind as you speak of all this is that the only way a person could adamantly deny the kinds of things you’re talking about is if they had simply not looked at the research.
 The Galileo commission is so named because Galileo’s contemporaries refused to look through his telescope because what he claimed he was seeing clashed with their religious worldview.
 I was kind of also thinking of Thomas Kuhns book as you were talking, you know, Structure of Scientific Revolutions.
 I don’t know if he said this because it was decades ago that I read it, but it seems to me that the more fundamental a paradigm, the more deep a paradigm or well entrenched, the greater the anomalies it would take to shake it and eventually usurp it.
 The physicalism paradigm is very fundamental in our culture and has been for a long time.
 So, by rights, it should have already been seriously shaken if not overturn given all the evidence that you just outlined, but it hasn’t been.
 Maybe it’s shaking, but as you’ve just said, it was Max Planck, who said that science progresses through a series of funerals and so it was encouraging that you said that a lot of younger people are not buying into that physicalist paradigm anymore and are open to exploring these things, and perhaps even within our lifetimes, it’ll flip.

-Ed Kelly: Maybe, yeah, I certainly hope so.
-I think we’re in a race against time, basically, to change our worldview and change our ways of doing things culturally, or we’re going to destroy ourselves.
+Ed Kelly: I certainly hope so.
+I think we’re in a race against time basically to change our worldview and change our ways of doing things culturally.
+Or we’re going to destroy ourselves.

 Rick Archer: Yeah, now that might not be obvious to people.
 I feel very strongly that also.
 We have so many problems in the world.
 We hear about them in the news and climate change and so many other things.
 There are any number of things which could do us in.
 I don’t think most people have ever pondered the connection between those and the kinds of things you’ve been discussing.
 They might consider it a bit of a stretch to suggest that if we begin to explore consciousness, then somehow the climate situation will be resolved or all these other problems.
 How would you explain the causal connection there, if there is one?

-Ed Kelly: Yeah.
-I hesitate to get into this area because I’m certainly no cultural historian or anything like that.
-There are a bunch of books out there that explore these themes, though.
-I’ve got a list of such things somewhere, so I could maybe send you that.
-But to take one example that’s fundamental to the spiritual traditions, if physicalism is true, and we’re encased in our skulls, and there’s no other connection among us other than what we can effect in ordinary conversation and physical interactions and so on, then it’s hard to establish any kind of community-oriented ethics or ethos.
-But if the alternative spiritual view of things is correct, and that we are all ultimately connected at this most fundamental level of a great consciousness from which we all emerge, then in harming you I’m harming myself.
-Something like the Golden Rule just emerges naturally from that sort of cosmology.
-So imagine if it could be scientifically established.
-I think we’re actually quite close to doing that.
-It’s a better picture of how things really are.
-Maybe we would treat each other better in light of that knowledge, and want to treat the planet better too, knowing that we’re all just passengers on this thing.
-We know a lot more about our ship now, from the vantage point of space, and maybe that kind of planet-friendly ethos can really take hold and become effective in people’s lives.
+Ed Kelly: I hesitate to get into this area, because I’m certainly no cultural historian or anything like that.
+There are a bunch of books out there that explore these themes though.
+What I should do, maybe I’ve got a list of them somewhere.
+I could try to send you that.
+But to take one example, and it’s kind of fundamental to the spiritual traditions.
+If physicalism is true, and we’re encased in our skulls, and there’s no other connection among us and what we can affect in ordinary conversation and physical interactions and so on, then, it’s hard to establish a kind of community-oriented ethics or ethos.
+But, if the alternative spiritual view of things is correct, and that we are all ultimately connected at this most fundamental level of a great consciousness from which we all emerge, then in harming you.
+I’m harming myself.
+The Golden Rule emerges naturally from that kind of a cosmology.
+Imagine if it can be scientifically established.
+I think we’re really quite close to doing that.
+That is a better picture of how things really are.
+Then would we treat each other better with that knowledge and want to treat the planet better knowing that we’re all passengers on this thing?
+And it’s, we know a lot more about it now from the vantage point of space.
+Maybe that kind of an ethos can really take hold and become effective in people’s lives.

 Rick Archer: Another way of thinking about it is we could consider pretty much everything that we see in the world as a creation or reflection or manifestation of human influence and human effort.
 It’s fair to say I think that the quality of the world, politics, economics, environment, health, so many different things.
 Is a simple reflection of the predominant mindset of humanity, which in itself is a collection of all the individual mindsets of humanity.
 A simple analogy, if a forest looks like it’s pretty much gray and dead, it’s because every individual tree is, and you can’t really make the forest healthy without somehow making each individual tree healthy.
 Then when you do that, then overall the forest will begin to appear healthy.
 Somehow or other enough individual human beings if their consciousness begins to awaken or enliven, there will be a more collective awakening and not just because of the individual numbers showing up as the case would be with trees.
 I think because, and I’ve heard you talking about this, or one of your writers talked about this in one of your books, that the deeper you go, the more collective consciousness becomes.
 So as with waves you go down to the root of the wave and it’s all one ocean, all the individual waves are expressions of it.
 I think that there’s something to the idea that as individual consciousness develops, that doesn’t just benefit the individuals, but it enriches the whole field, or to use the forest analogy it makes the ground of the forest more fertile for all the trees.